alcortesm/sysmon/README.md

 done
 ```

+This will call the regular i3status command
+and the sysmon command
+and combine their outputs into a single line.

+Now tell i3 to run your script,
+instead of running i3status,
-and call it from your `.i3/conf` file:
+by modifying the `.i3/conf` file:

 ```
 bar {
 #    status_command i3status
-    status_command myi3status
+    status_command i3status_with_sysmon
 }
 ```